sshaaf/rBuilder/docs/Introduction.md

 **Slicing** is a precision tool for debugging and review.
 You point at a **file**, **line**, **variable**, and enclosing **method name** (`--function`); rBuilder computes the **slice** — the minimal set of statements that influence (or are influenced by) that point.
 This uses control-flow and program-dependence structure inside the function.

-Slicing reads source from disk; richer cross-function context is available when the repo was indexed with `discover --cfg`.
+Slicing reads source from disk; richer cross-function context is available when the repo was indexed with `discover --with-cfg`.
 The dashboard **Program Slicing** tab runs the same analysis in the browser with highlighted source.

 ### Key benefits